kawansoft/AceQL.Client2/README.md

 Install the [NuGet Package](https://www.nuget.org/packages/AceQL.Client):

 - Choose version 6.0.0  version for the [.Net Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)  implementation.
-- Choose version 5.5 for the deprecated [Portable Class Library](https://docs.microsoft.com/en-us/dotnet/framework/cross-platform/portable-class-library?redirectedfrom=MSDN) implementation.
-PCL versions will not be any more supported starting 2021 January, 2.
+- Choose version 5.5.0 for the  [Portable Class Library](https://docs.microsoft.com/en-us/dotnet/framework/cross-platform/portable-class-library?redirectedfrom=MSDN) implementation. *Please note that PCL versions are deprecated and will not be any more supported starting 2021 January, 1.*

 ## Data transport